nogicoder/farcry/README.md

 # Waypoint 31: Order the List of Killer Names

-Write the same SQL query than the previous waypoint, but [order](https://en.wikipedia.org/wiki/Order_by) killer names by alphabetical order.
+Write the same SQL query as the previous waypoint, but [order](https://en.wikipedia.org/wiki/Order_by) killer names in alphabetical order.

 For example: